+The flavors are lovely.
+And the ooey gooey cheesy concoction at the bottom of the bowl is YUM!
+With spring officially arriving last weekend, this house could pretty much assume that soup would be a rarity for a few months.
 I’m just not the kind to put a hot pot on the stove during the spring and summer, unless we have some unseasonably cool weather.
 But just as soon as spring finally decided to peek out, it disappeared.
 Gone.
 Nowhere to be found.
 When we awoke Wednesday morning, it was to the broadcast of yet another winter storm warning.
 But you know the saying…“if you can’t beat ’em, join ’em”… So I made soup!
 I found this Lasagna Soup recipe in our local Kowalski’s Markets magazine, originally from the cookbook 300 Sensational Soups.
 The soup is truly like lasagna in a bowl.
 I substituted mafalda pasta for the recipe’s fusilli, because aren’t they just the cutest mini lasagna looking noodles you ever did see?
 Lasagna Soup.

 Wedding Invitations, Envelopes, Stationery, Crafts.
 Marriage.jpg (JPEG Image, 720 × 576 pixels) The Boss.
 Crayon Heart Valentines.
 The Infamous Jacques Torres Chocolate Chip Cookies.
 Now, I have a chocolate chip cookie recipe that I swear by.

 I love it, I think it is incredible, and I haven’t changed my mind about that.
 However, as much as it pains me to say it, these chocolate chip cookies by Jacques Torres are absolutely, without a doubt, the best chocolate chip cookies that I have ever made or tasted in my entire life.
 I guess that’s why they call him Mr. Chocolate!
 These are a chocolate chip cookie of another color, that’s for sure.
 Either way, I made these and everyone that tried them went nuts.
 Edit: For more Jacques Torres deliciousness, check out my Jacques Torres Chocolate Mudslide Cookies!
 Your ingredients.
 Whisk together the cake flour, bread flour, baking soda, baking powder, and salt.
 Beat together the butter and sugars, until light and fluffy, at least 3 minutes.
 Beat in the eggs, one at a time, followed by the vanilla.
 Add in the flour mixture, very gradually, until just moistened.

 Fold in your chocolate.
 Author: The Crepes of Wrath Prep time: Cook time: Bags & Purses.
 Mountains of Books Become Mountains.
 I thought I’d seen every type of book carving imaginable, until I ran across these jaw dropping creations by Guy Laramee.